This corporation has a non-business record that sounds too good to be true.. and usually is too good to be true.

 - Their leadership was in cahoots with the Enclave who had the means to survive past the nuclear apocalypse.
 The original plan was to use the test data in order to build a fleet of spaceships and leave the planet for good.
 Somewhere along the line the plan was scrapped, since the world ended up even worse off than expected.

-- Which is remarkable when you consider that they built bunker doors weighing 13 tons and outfitted the overseers office with machineguns.
+- Which is remarkable when you consider that they built bunker doors weighing 13 tons and outfitted the Overseers' offices with machine guns.

 - The TriOptimum Corporation from System Shock.